-Chapter One: Introduction
+Chapter 1.
+Introduction

-1.1 BACKGROUND
+1.1 Background

 Cantilevered traffic signal structures are located at intersections throughout the United States as an economical solution for traffic control.
-A major advantage of using a single support structure for traffic control is the reduced probability of a vehicle collision.
-However, as the spans of the horizontal mast arms continue to increase, the flexibility of these structures also significantly increases.
+As the spans of the horizontal mast arms continue to increase, the flexibility of these structures also significantly increases.
 The high flexibility, combined with low mass and damping, causes cantilevered traffic signal structures to be susceptible to large amplitude oscillations and in some cases fatigue cracking due to cyclic loading.
 The four sources of wind-induced cyclic loading are galloping, natural wind gusts, truck-induced gusts, and vortex shedding.

-1.2 RESEARCH MOTIVATION
+1.2 Research Motivation

-Since cantilevered traffic signal structures are so widely used, any problematic issue could lead to enormous problems for Departments of Transportations (DOTs) across the nation.
+Because cantilevered traffic signal structures are so widely used, any problematic issue could lead to enormous problems for Departments of Transportation (DOTs) across the nation.
 Failures of cantilevered traffic signal structures in several states including Texas, illustrated in Figures 1.1 and 1.2, led to stricter provisions for fatigue design in the American Association of State Highway and Transportation Officials (AASHTO) Standard Specifications for Structural Supports for Highway Signs, Luminaires, and Traffic Signals in 2001.
-These new provisions, which were developed without wind tunnel or field testing, made it much more difficult for several states including Texas to design economical AASHTO-compliant cantilevered traffic signal structures.
-Thus, following a previous study summarized in the National Cooperative Highway Research Program (NCHRP) Report 412, Fatigue-Resistant Design of Cantilevered Signal, Sign and Light Supports (Kaczinski et al., 1998) and the 2001

-AASHTO Specifications, Report 469, Fatigue-Resistant Design of Cantilevered Signal, Sign, and Light Supports (Dexter and Ricker, 2002) recommended that long-term field testing be performed to verify the new truck-induced gust equivalent static pressure ranges recommended in the fatigue design section of the Specifications.
+These new provisions, which were developed without wind tunnel or field testing, made it much more difficult for several states, including Texas, to design economical AASHTO-compliant cantilevered traffic signal structures.
+Thus, following a previous study summarized in the National Cooperative Highway Research Program (NCHRP) Report 412, Fatigue-Resistant Design of Cantilevered Signal, Sign and Light Supports (Kaczinski et al., 1998) and the 2001 AASHTO Specifications, Report 469, Fatigue-Resistant Design of Cantilevered Signal, Sign, and Light Supports (Dexter and Ricker, 2002) recommended that long-term field testing be performed to verify the new truck-induced gust equivalent static pressure ranges recommended in the fatigue design section of the Specifications.